A Nested Bi-level Optimization Framework for Robust Few Shot Learning: Related Work

-In this section, we discuss a more generalized MAML framework called weighted MAML where we weigh all the data instances in the query set of a task.
-One of the significant purposes for considering a weighted MAML framework is to make it more robust to adversaries during training.
+This section discusses a more generalized meta-learning framework, where we weigh all the data instances in the query set of a task.
+One of the significant purposes for considering weighted meta-learning is to make it more robust to adversaries during training.